psfrolov/psfrolov.github.io/app/legal/privacy-policy.md

 title: Privacy Policy
 description: >-
-  A privacy policy that describes the ways a website gathers, uses, discloses, and manages a user's data.
+  A privacy policy that describes the ways a website gathers, uses, discloses, and manages a user’s data.
 image:
   url: /img/pages/the-thinker-in-the-gates-of-hell-by-auguste-rodin.jpg
   name: &name The Thinker in The Gates of Hell by Auguste Rodin, Musée Rodin, Paris